admissions: International Applicants Golden Gate University (GGU) School of Law

 To have a LLM or SJD application form mailed to you, email firstname.lastname@example.org

-International applicants must comply with U.S. immigration laws and regulations.
-It is the applicant's responsibility to obtain any required visas.
-All new international students must meet with their assigned SEVIS Designated School Official (DSO) upon arrival to complete the requirements established by the Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) or the Department of State (DOS).
+International applicants must comply with US immigration laws and regulations.
+It is the law student's responsibility to obtain any required visas.
+All new international students must meet with their assigned SEVIS Designated School Official (DSO) upon arrival to complete the requirements established by US Department of Homeland Security (DHS), US Citizenship and Immigration Services (USCIS) or US Department of State (DOS).